andpol5/andpol5.github.io/_posts/2016-08-21-mind-in-the-machine.md

 ---
 layout: post
 published: true
-mathjax: false
+mathjax: true
 featured: false
 comments: false
 title: Mind in the Machine
-description: ''
-headline: ''
-modified: ''
+headline: Minds in the Machine - Can Deep Learning Approximate Brain Function?
+description: Mind in the Machine
-categories: ''
+categories:
-tags: ''
-imagefeature: ''
+  - engineering
+  - interesting
 ---
 # Mind in the Machine
 ## Can Deep Learning Approximate Brain Function?